 - In the film Next Avengers: Heroes of Tomorrow, Pym and Janet had a son named after him called Henry Pym, Jr.

-- Hank Pym will appear in the Ant-Man film as the title character shared with Scott Lang (played by Paul Rudd) He will be an elderly scientist who was the original Ant-Man in the 1960's.
+- Hank Pym will appear in the Ant-Man film as a supporting player.
+The film version of Pym will be an elderly scientist who was the original Ant-Man in the 60's, and who acts as the predecessor to Scott Lang, the film's main character.
 He will be played by Michael Douglas.

 - Henry Pym appears in his civilian identity in Marvel: Ultimate Alliance voiced by Jerry Houser.
 He provided the heroes with technical support and advice between missions.